nodejs/diagnostics/async-context/README.md

 ```

 Some notes about the pictures above:
   - We've introduced a "Root Continuation" as the bottom frame.
 This  illustrates a basic assumption that all code is executing in the context of a `Continuation Invocation`.
-    - Multiple `continuations` can be in the stack, which result in mulitple `Continuation Invocations`.
-For any given stack frame, the `context` is the first `Continuation Invocation` below the given frame on the stack.
+  - Multiple `continuations` can be on the stack at the same time, which result in mulitple `Continuation Invocations`.
+For any given stack frame, the "context" is the first `Continuation Invocation` below the given frame on the stack.

 Here, we've updated our pictures of runtime callstacks, giving  labels to the `Continuation Invocation` instances: